michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 # pyenv-virtualenv-windows

-> IMPORTANT NOTE: This repository is currently under construction.
-Please wait using this information until this message will disappear soon.
+IMPORTANT NOTICE: This repository is currently under construction.
+Please wait until this message disappears before using this information.

 'pyenv-virtualenv' for Windows.
 A 'pyenv' plugin to manage Python virtual environments, depending on different Python versions, for various Python projects.